algorandfoundation/algokit-cli/scripts/chocolatey/algokit/README.md

 # Installing

+> __Note__
-NOTE: this will install the most recent python3 version through chocolatey.
+> This will install the most recent python3 version through chocolatey.
 If you already have python installed, you may prefer to use `pipx install algokit` as explained in [Installing](../../../README.md).

 1. Ensure chocolatey is installed - https://chocolatey.org/install
 2. Run `choco install algokit` from an administrator powershell/cmd/terminal window